User Manual

 The crown is fully screwed down against the case.
 When the crown is in this position, the watch is guaranteed water resistant to a depth of 50 meters.

-When setting the watch for the first time or after the watch has stopped, a minimum of 25 turns is required for partial winding.
-When setting the watch for the first time or after the watch has stopped, a minimum of 25 turns is required for partial winding.
+When setting the watch for the first time or after the watch has stopped, a minimum of 25 turns is required for partial winding and 55 turns will be required for complete winding without damaging the movement.

-The crown is unscrewed and pulled out to the first notch.
+The crown is unscrewed and pulled out to the first notch (first "click").

 To set the date, turn the crown clockwise or counterclockwise depending on the model.
 Turning it in the opposite direction manually winds the watch.